-At September 30, 2004, the Company recognized approximately \$67.5 million as a net deferred tax asset because management concluded that it is more likely than not that the net deferred tax assets will be realized, including the net operating losses from operating activities and stock option exercises, based on future operations.
-As of September 30, 2004, the Company retained a valuation allowance of \$18.0 million with respect to certain capital loss carryforwards, deductible temporary differences that would result in a capital loss carryforward, the ultimate utilization of such losses and credits is not more likely than not.
+At September 30, 2004, the Company recognized approximately \$68.5 million as a net deferred tax asset because management concluded that it is more likely than not that the net deferred tax assets will be realized, including the net operating losses from operating activities and stock option exercises, based on future operations.
+As of September 30, 2004, the Company retained a valuation allowance of \$18.0 million with respect to certain capital loss carryforwards, deductible temporary differences that would result in a capital loss carryforward when realized and federal research and development tax credits, as the ultimate utilization of such losses and credits is not more likely than not.
 The Company will continue to reassess the need for such valuation allowance based on the future operating performance of the Company.

 The tax provision for the three months ended September 30, 2003 was based on the Company's projected income tax expense and taxable income for the fiscal year ended June 30, 2004.
+In addition, the Company recorded \$1.0 million tax benefit relating to the derivative instrument as described in note 12.